-She is in the last Researchers of water!
-On two columns, at the top of the page, it's my slug.
+She is in the last Water seekers !
+On two columns, at the top of the page, this is my slug.
 A sea slug photographed this summer in Sipadan, in Malaysia (Borneo).
 Anthony Leydet, a specialist in marine biology, devotes a passionate article to these charming critters in the November issue.

-Thanks to Anthony, I learn that these little animals are not all "nudibranchs" as I thought.
-In fact, they are divided into two groups: the tectibranches (with internal shell) and the nudibranchs (with the gills to bare, it is this little forelock that adorns the back of the body).
+Thanks to Anthony, I learned that these small animals are not all "nudibranchs" as I thought.
+In fact, they are divided in two groups: tectibranchs (with internal shell) and nudibranchs (with naked gills, that is this little tuft that decorates the back of the body).

-What he does not teach me, however, is that the "slug hunt" can turn into an obsession... 😆
+What it doesn't teach me, however, is that "slug hunting" can turn into an obsession... 😆

-Anthony and I do not know each other "in real life", but we almost met this summer on the island of Perhentian Besar in Peninsular Malaysia, where we went to the same dive center, Watercolors.
-A few days apart, we marveled at the same underwater world, with the same crushes on the wrecks Sugar Wreck and Fish Haven (aka "Secret Wreck" for the latter, but more secret than that, it seems).
+Anthony and I don't know each other "in real life", but we almost met this summer on the island of Perhentian Besar, in Peninsular Malaysia, where we went to the same dive center, Watercolors.
+A few days apart, we marveled at the same underwater world, with the same love for wrecks Sugar Wreck and Fish Haven (aka "Secret Wreck" for the latter, but not so secret anymore, it seems).

 We talked a lot and exchanged our respective impressions, on the web, over my tickets published live from the Perhentian Islands ...

-So when he asked me a few weeks ago, if he could use one of my images to illustrate his article in Researchers of waterI was only too happy to send it to him! 😀
+So when he asked me a few weeks ago if he could use one of my images to illustrate his article in Water seekersI was only too happy to send it to her 😀

-The dive magazine is a free monthly, made by a team of enthusiasts.
-It is distributed to 20,000 copies, which can be found in paper version in 170 drop-off points in France, generally associations, trade shows and shops dedicated to underwater activities.
+The diving magazine is a free monthly magazine, produced by a team of enthusiasts.
+It has a circulation of 20,000 copies, which can be found in hard copy in 170 outlets in France, usually associations, shows and shops dedicated to underwater activities.

-I invite you to discover this issue of 23 Researchers of water (November 2009) in its PDF version for free download, also, by following this link : »Researchers of water n°23
+I invite you to discover this issue of 23 Water seekers (November 2009) in its PDF version also available for free download by following this link : "Water seekers n°23